- Engaged in the large-scale manufacture of low-cost enzymes and proteins for the US and European markets

-What Dyadic does:
+What Dyadic International does:

-When Mark A Emalfarb started his company, Dyadic International Inc (OTCMKTS:DYAI), it was cashing in on a 1980s trend — supplying pumice stones to denim manufacturers to make stonewashed jeans.
+When Mark A Emalfarb started his company, Dyadic International Inc (NASDAQ:DYAI), it was cashing in on a 1980s trend — supplying pumice stones to denim manufacturers to make stonewashed jeans.
 Forty years later, it is a trendy biotechnology platform company listed on the tech-laden Nasdaq.

 It leverages its proprietary C1 expression system - a fungal expression technology for producing enzymes - to help bring biologic vaccines, therapeutic enzymes, proteins, biosimilars and drugs to market faster and at a lower cost.

 Dyadic has patented its proprietary filamentous fungus, Myceliophthora thermophila, nicknamed C1 and the associated molecular tools used to engineer the C1 cells to express and manufacture large volumes of low-cost biologic products such as enzymes and proteins.
-The C1 fungus, is a living cell that has been bioengineered by Dyadic scientists for more than two decades.
+The C1 fungus is a living cell that has been bioengineered by Dyadic scientists for more than two decades.

 Dyadic boss Emalfarb has presided over Dyadic’s evolution from 'jeans to genes' and is a named inventor on more than 25 US and international biotech patents and patent applications linked to the C1 microorganism.

-Three years ago, Emalfarb sold Dyadic’s industrial technology business to DuPont Inc’s (NYSE:DWDP) industrial biosciences business for $75 million in cash.
+Around four years ago, Emalfarb sold Dyadic’s industrial technology business to DuPont Inc’s (NYSE:DWDP) industrial biosciences business for $75 million in cash.
 According to the deal, DuPont granted Dyadic co-exclusive rights to the C1 technology for use in human and animal pharmaceutical applications, with the exclusive ability to enter into sub-license agreements.

-DuPont now enjoys rights to utilize the C1 technology for use in pharmaceutical applications for which it will make royalty payments to Dyadic upon commercialization.
+DuPont now enjoys the rights to utilize the C1 technology for use in pharmaceutical applications for which it will make royalty payments to Dyadic upon commercialization.
 DuPont cut the deal with Dyadic as it was launching its cellulosic ethanol business and was supplying enzymes to Jilin Province New Tianlong Industry Co.

 Dyadic has conducted extensive enzyme research relationships in the biofuels area which support DuPont in the cellulosic space.